 Having a focused approach will allow us to accelerate a sense of belonging and greater inclusion for historically underrepresented individuals.

-At USC we value the multifaceted identities in our USC community.
+At UniSC we value the multifaceted identities in our UniSC community.
 This includes our professional and educational identity with characteristics such as learning and working styles at all life stages.

 Aboriginal and Torres Strait Islander engagement

-At USC, we work with Aboriginal and Torres Strait Islander communities to increase Indigenous Australian participation rates in higher education.
+At UniSC, we work with Aboriginal and Torres Strait Islander communities to increase Indigenous Australian participation rates in higher education.

 Cultural and linguistic diversity